 - Show Empathy: Understand remote work’s unique challenges and empathise with your team’s needs.
 Flexibility, understanding, and support go a long way in maintaining morale.

 Maintaining safety and culture in remote teams is not just about setting rules or hosting virtual happy hours.
 It’s about creating an environment where every team member feels secure, valued, and connected despite the physical distance.
-By prioritising psychological safety, establishing clear safety protocols, cultivating a strong culture, providing continuous learning opportunities, and leading by example, organisations can ensure that their remote teams are safe and thriving.
+Organisations can ensure that their remote teams are safe and thriving by prioritising psychological safety, establishing clear safety protocols, cultivating a strong culture, providing continuous learning opportunities, and leading by example.